If you’re in the market for a new condenser microphone, then look no further than the Audio-Technica 20 Series AT2035 Studio Microphone Cardioid.

 As it was noted above, the entire thing is made out of metal with a satin black finish, with the two switches, the low-cut filter, as well as the pad, appearing on the bottom of the microphone.

-The bottom of the unit has the standard XLR prong, so make sure you have an XLR cable.
-I linked one that will work right here.
+The bottom of the unit has the standard XLR prong, so make sure you have an XLR cable like this one from Amazon.

 What It Sounds Like